 Many adults do not like going to the dentist.
 However, as anxiety-producing as it can be to sit in that chair, the results of regularly visiting your dentist cannot be beat.
 It should come as no surprise that the same is true for children.

 Ensuring that your kids develop good tooth brushing habits is one of the best preventative measures you can take to ensure the longevity of their teeth.
+Of course, making sure that your child regularly visits the dentist for check-ups is also an important component of instilling oral health habits to last a lifetime.
+Here are a few tips to prepare your child for their first visit to the dentist’s office and set them up for success.
 Continue reading “Your Child’s First Trip to the Dentist”

 Not only is bad breath embarrassing, but when it’s caused by an underlying dental or oral condition, it can be a difficult problem to fix!

 For some, bad breath, also known as halitosis, is a lingering problem that can inhibit a person’s self confidence.
 Continue reading “Got Bad Breath?
-Find Out What May Be Causing It & How to Fix It”
+Find Out Why & How to Fix It”

 Tooth enamel is the hardest substance in the human body, made up of water, organic matter and 96% calcium phosphate crystals.
 Enamel is also free from nerves and blood vessels.
 For this reason, regeneration and repair is impossible, so it’s important to care for the enamel you have!
 Caring for your enamel is also important because it acts as an excellent first line of defense against bacteria, acid and other threats to your teeth.